devrelcollective/getting-started/README.md

 * Be respectful
 * Abusive behavior is never tolerated
-* Data published to DevREl Collective is hosted at the discretion of the administrators, and may be removed
+* Data published to DevRel Collective is hosted at the discretion of the administrators, and may be removed
 * Violations of this code may result in swift and permanent expulsion from the community

 ### We're here to help